Aikiro42/Project-45/docs/devtools/python/md-to-codex/project45manual.md

 #
 - <span style="color: #EA9931">Accurate Reload/Charge Bars:</span> If this setting is ticked, drawables will be used to render both the reload ranges and arrow and the charge bar progress.
     - <span style="color: #D93A3A">Enabling Performance Mode disables this setting.</span>
+- <span style="color: #EA9931">Lights On During Reload:</span> If this setting is ticked, any lasers or light sources will remain active while reloading.
+    - <span style="color: #D93A3A">Enabling Performance Mode disables this setting.</span>

+#
+- <span style="color: #EA9931">Accurate Reload/Charge Bars:</span> If this setting is ticked, the arms will change when doing various actions with the gun.
+    - <span style="color: #D93A3A">Enabling Performance Mode disables this setting.</span>
+    - It is recommended to untick this setting if a modded race looks weird while wielding the weapon.

+#
+- <span style="color: #d29ce7">Damage Scaling</span> dictates how well your weapon's damage scales with your current Power level.
+    - e.g: If you have the Seeker's set on and thus have <span style="color: #d29ce7">400% power</span>, and the Damage Scaling is set to <span style="color: #d29ce7">50%</span>, then the <span style="color: #d29ce7">weapon's final damage will increase by 200%</span>.
+    - For an added challenge, it is recommended to set this value lower.

+#
+- <span style="color: #f4988c">Challenge Scaling</span> dictates how much your weapon's final damage is decreased, up to a maximum of <span style="color: #f4988c">90%</span>.
+    - e.g. If the Challenge Scaling is set to <span style="color: #f4988c">50%</span>, your weapon's final damage will be <span style="color: #f4988c">halved</span>.
+    - e.g: If you have <span style="color: #d29ce7">400% power</span>, <span style="color: #d29ce7">50% Damage Scaling</span>, and <span style="color: #f4988c">40% Challenge Scaling</span>,then <span style="color: #d29ce7">final damage will increase by 120%</span>.
+    - Increase this value for an added challenge, and to benefit from a certain mod.